 What’s going on, kids?
-As you know, every month I write a post about all the lovely news I’m jabbing about over on About.com This month it was trends, ads, the controversy of blocking, and a 101 on how to direct message someone.
+As you know, every month I write a post about all of the lovely news I’m jabbing about over on About.com.
+This month, it was trends, ads, the controversy of blocking, and a 101 on how to direct message someone.

-In any case, some of the top hashtags were #Inauguration, #BostonStrong and #MalalaDay, the girl who was quoted saying, ”let us be united and work together for the rights of girls and boys.”
+In any case, some of the top hashtags were #Inauguration, #BostonStrong and #MalalaDay, for the girl who was quoted saying, “Let us be united and work together for the rights of girls and boys.”
 Then there were ones for the VMAs, March Madness and, my favorite, #SFBatkid.

 The Golden Tweets are the ones that got retweeted the most, and they include an update from Lea Michele after Cory Monteith passed away, the official update when Paul Walker passed away, and, for some reason, a Tweet from Niall Horan, who I just had to Google, on his 20th birthday.
 Apparently he’s in One Direction?
 I feel out of touch.